-Howell and Norton Residence Halls are reserved for traditional first-year freshmen only.
-There is a mandatory 14-meal plan for all residence hall residents.
-On-campus apartments, University Courtyard and University Commons are available to upperclassmen students.
+Howell Residence Hall and Hornet Village Suites are reserved for traditional first-year freshmen only.
+There is also a mandatory meal plan for all residence hall residents.
+Our on-campus apartments, University Courtyard and University Commons, are available to upperclassmen students.
 Consideration of a roommate request will be given providing the request is mutual and space is available.